guhan94/PiThermostat/README.md

 Simple DIY thermostat made using RaspberryPi and few components controllable via Web UI.

-Easy to control your home temperature via any device:
+Easy to control your home temperature using any device:

 ![ui_heat_off](./doc/ui_1.png)

 ![ui_heat_on](./doc/ui_2.png)